Change Point Estimation in a Dynamic Stochastic Block Model: The dynamic stochastic block model (DSBM)

 We start our analysis by assuming that the {\bf community structures} $z$ and $w$ are {\bf known}.
-In that case, an estimate of the change point can be obtained by solving
+In that case, an estimate of the change-point can be obtained by solving

-The following condition guarantees that the change-point is identifiable under a known community structure.
-3pt \textbf{SNR-DSBM:} $\frac{n}{K^2} ||\text{Ed}_{z}(\Lambda) - \text{Ed}_{w}(\Delta)||_F^2 \to \infty$ 3pt Intuitively, it implies that the total signal per connection probability parameter needs to grow faster that $1/\sqrt{n}$, which is in accordance with identifiability conditions for other change point problems (e.g. see \cite{kosorok2008introduction} Section $14.5.1$).
+The following signal-to-noise condition guarantees that the change-point is identifiable under a known community structure.
+3pt \textbf{SNR-DSBM:} $\frac{n}{K^2 \rho_{m,n}} ||\text{Ed}_{z}(\Lambda) - \text{Ed}_{w}(\Delta)||_F^2 \to \infty$ 3pt Intuitively, it implies that the signal per connection probability parameter, after scaling by the sparsity parameter, needs to grow faster than $1/\sqrt{n}$, which is in accordance with identifiability conditions for other change-point problems (for example see \cite{kosorok2008introduction} Section $14.5.1$).
+3pt The following assumption on the sparsity parameter restricts its rate of decay and ensures consistency of $\tilde{\tau}_{m,n}$ scaled by the sparsity parameter with details given in Remark \ref{rem: sparseknowncomm1}.
+3pt \textbf{Sparse-DSBM:} $\rho_{m,n} > CK^{-2}$ for some $C>0$.
+3pt It is easy to see that Sparse-DSBM is always satisfied by a dense DSBM.

-The following Theorem establishes asymptotic properties for $\tilde{\tau}_{n}$.
-Its proof is similar in nature (albeit much simpler in structure) to the proof of Theorem \ref{lem: b1}, where we deal with unknown community structures.
+The following Theorem establishes asymptotic properties for $\tilde{\tau}_{m,n}$.
+Its proof is similar (albeit much simpler in structure) to the proof of Theorem \ref{lem: b1}, where we deal with unknown community structures.
 Hence, it is omitted.